rumps/scripts/README.md

 relative to the root destination path.
 (If the default root and scripts path is used, then the path would be `dist/scripts`)

-#### `options.globs.build.scripts` (`'*.js'`)
+#### `options.globs.build.scripts` (`'*.js'` minumum)
 This specifies which scripts to process.
-By default it processes all JS files in the top level directory of the root source path for scripts.
+By default it at least processes all JS files in the top level directory of the root source path for scripts.
+See the Loaders section below for information on any other extensions are set.

 #### `options.scripts.minify` (`options.environment === 'production'`)
 This specifies whether to minify and uglify generated JS. (minified if `true`)